qoneci/docker-clean/README.md

 # docker-clean

 Why?
-For fun, and to allow you to have a small process that runs the docker cleanup of un used images/containers/volumes on interval as a demon on a interval.
+For fun, and to allow you to have a small process that runs the docker cleanup of un used images/containers/volumes on interval.
 Written in Go using the native docker api/lib

 tested with golang 1.8